 If you think your back pain might be uric acid related, what should you do next?

 It really is not worth letting gout go untreated this long.
 Are you showing any symptoms of tophaceous gout, or indeed gout symptoms of any kind, such as swollen joints?
 If so, you need to get your uric acid level checked by your doctor, and controlled today.

 If you are not sure what to say to your doctor, ask in the gout forum.
-You can also use the forum if you do not understand what your doctor tells you about uric acid back pain.
-Following comment(s) below, this page is now under review.
-If you have ideas for improving this page, please add a reply to Improving Uric Acid Back Pain Page.
+You can also use the forum if you do not understand what your doctor tells you about gout in back.

 What do you think about this page?